-Early action by the Governments in implementing agreements regarding the transfer of relevant prisoners between jurisdictions would bolster trust, as would implementation of the proposed review of emergency legislation, consistent with the evolving security situation.
+Early action by the Governments on prisoners would bolster trust, as would implementation of the proposed review of emergency legislation, consistent with the evolving security situation.

-Different views were expressed to as to the weapons to be decommissioned.
+Different views were expressed to as the weapons to be decommissioned.
 In the Communiqué, the Governments made clear their view that our remit is limited to those weapons held illegally by paramilitary organizations.
-We accept and share the view that there is no equivalence between such weapons and those lawfully authorized.
+We accept and share the view.
+There is no equivalence between such weapons and those lawfully authorized.
 However, in the context of building mutual confidence, we welcome the commitment of the Governments, as stated in paragraph nine of the Communiqué, "to continue to take responsive measures, advised by their respective security authorities, as the threat reduces."